 Set aside the twists and turns of ideological history and development.
 Just look, for a moment, and the basic human motivations that undergird socialism and capitalism.
 What do we see?

 For its part, capitalism is all about production.
-Production is the act of individuals using their mind and labor to produce goods and services (almost always in cooperation with other individuals doing the same thing).
-This is the source of all goods and services in the world.
+Production is the phenomenon of individuals using their mind and labor to produce goods and services (almost always in cooperation with other individuals doing the same thing).
+This phenomenon is the source of all goods and services in the world.
 Not some of the goods and services.
 Not half of them.
 All of them.